xrootms/Dockerize-Flask-App-With-Logging-/README.md

 You can see the size of the Docker image has been reduced from 106MB to 19.8MB and it works properly without any issue.

 ---
- ## Docker Log Management
+ # Docker Log Management

- **What is the CloudWatch Agent?**
+### What is the CloudWatch Agent?
 The CloudWatch Agent is an official AWS service/daemon that runs on your server and can:

-•	collect log files.
+-	collect log files.
-•	collect system metrics (CPU, RAM, disk, network).
+-	collect system metrics (CPU, RAM, disk, network).
-•	send them securely to CloudWatch.
+-	send them securely to CloudWatch.

 In Docker environments, it is often used to:
-•	Read container log files from: /var/lib/docker/containers/*/*-json.log
+-	Read container log files from: /var/lib/docker/containers/*/*-json.log
-•	 Forward them to CloudWatch Logs
+-	Forward them to CloudWatch Logs

 ### Step 1: Create IAM role
 Attach this policy to EC2: